US sues to block JetBlue from buying Spirit Airlines

 They said the Justice Department created the environment of four airlines dominating the market, and JetBlue merely wanted a better chance at competing with the giants — all of whom grew through mergers and acquisitions between 2008 and 2013.

 The Justice Department sued to block the last megadeal, American’s merger with US Airways, then reached a settlement that required the carriers to give up some gates and takeoff and landing slots at several major airports.
-Before that, the government allowed Delta to buy Northwest, United to merge with Continental, and Southwest to buy AirTran.
+Before that, the government allowed Delta to buy Northwest, United to merge with Continental, and it later let Southwest buy AirTran.

 Last year, JetBlue won a bidding war over Spirit against Frontier Airlines.
 Frontier CEO Barry Biffle argued that regulators would block a JetBlue-Spirit deal but not a tie-up with Frontier, a fellow discount airline.